ljcoomber/microservice-viz/README.md

 # Status

-Massively experimental.
+Massively experimental work in progress.

 # Development Notes

-I am not a Typescript or even a JavaScript programmer, so I expect there to be many deficiencies in the code and use of tooling.
+I am not a Typescript or even a JavaScript programmer, so expect there to be many deficiencies in the code and use of tooling!

-It wasn't clear how to usefully unit test interactions with web services or a rendering library, and so there are just a small collection of end-to-end tests using the demo data, and checking high level properties of rendered graph such as number of nodes and their colours.
+It wasn't clear how to usefully unit test interactions with web services or a rendering library, and so there are just a small collection of end-to-end tests using the demo data, and checking high level properties of the rendered graph such as number of nodes and their colours.

 To run the tests: